nikhil-96/FRIDAY/README.md

 # 2AMC15-DIC (Vacuum Cleaning Robot - FRIDAY)

 ## About this project
-2AMC15 Data Intelligence Challenge Vacuum cleaning robot (Roomba) using Reinforcement Learning (RL).
+2AMC15 Data Intelligence Challenge Vacuum cleaning robot (FRIDAY) using Reinforcement Learning (RL).
 For this assignment, we created the environment with continuous action space (based on angle) using OpenAI Gym library and used PPO-clip RL algorithm (hyper-parameters tuned) which is provided by Ray framework.